Raymond F. Jones: Short stories

-Gutenberg Project
+Free ebooks

-Nine of his books have been made available for free by the Gutenberg Project, despite their recent publication, because they fell into the public domain when the original copyright was not renewed: The Great Gray Plague, The Memory of Mars, Cubs of the Wolf, The Colonists, The Year When Stardust Fell, The Unlearned, The Alien, and Human Error, plus the Japanese book 火星の記憶.
+Several of his stories have been made available for free by the Gutenberg Project, despite their relatively recent publication, because they fell into the public domain when the original copyright was not renewed, including: The Great Gray Plague, The Memory of Mars, Cubs of the Wolf, The Colonists, The Year When Stardust Fell, The Unlearned, The Alien, and Human Error, plus the Japanese book 火星の記憶.

+There are also a couple of stories available on Wikisource.